 In the beginning, you might feel no difference with your COPD because your lungs need some time to clear all the toxins.
 After that, things only get better.

-According to the American Lung Association (ALA), within 1 to 9 months after you stop smoking, your cough, sinus congestion, fatigue and shortness of breath and COPD flare ups decline so much that you are able to live normally.
+According to the American Lung Association (ALA), you experience marvelous stopping smoking benefits after your last cigarette.
+Within 1 to 9 months your cough, sinus congestion, fatigue, shortness of breath and COPD flare-ups decline so much that you are able to live normally.

 The question now is, HOW can you stop smoking?

-How to Quit Smoking Easily and Fast Track Your COPD Treatment
+How to Quit Easily and Slow Down Your COPD with the 4 Quit Smoking Stages

 If you’ve ever felt that quitting is hard, painful and even impossible… know that it doesn’t have to be that way.
 Not anymore.